RedditRecs

 Reddit Icon

-DarthBane_ • 17 days ago
+DarthBane_ • about 2 months ago

 The topic is how to control sibilance, and the answer is always up the chain, eliminating it at the source.
 You thought you were being clever but you weren't.
 You eliminate sibilance issues by avoiding things that create it in the first place during the recording phase.
 Hence my original comment about the TLM 103 being the king of creating sibilance issues.
 It just blatantly is.
 Pay attention.